vahizurazov/gatsby-starter-netlify-cms-deploy/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 Open banking opens the market to smaller players in the financial services and banking industry.
 By introducing competition into the market, customers will have increased choice and will no longer need to accept using the big players just because they are recognised names.

 Accessibility and ease of use also improves with open banking.
 In the modern world, successful products and services are driven by customers and not dictated by companies as it was in the past.
 Open banking brings open competition onto the financial services market and by doing it, it enables new, small and agile players to deliver customer-first approach.
-If the traditional banks and financial service providers don’t evolve and modernise to address the new game rules on the market, then,[as outlined in Verdict](https://www.verdict.co.uk/what-is-open-banking-in-business/)those who “adopt a compliance-only approach risk losing customers and being downgraded to the status of commodities”
+If the traditional banks and financial service providers don’t evolve and modernise to address the new game rules on the market, then,as outlined in Verdict those who “adopt a compliance-only approach risk losing customers and being downgraded to the status of commodities”

 **Accelerating the journey**

 So, will organisations around Europe be ready by the 14th March deadline?
-Many have questioned the preparedness of financial institutions,[asking whether](https://www.finextra.com/blogposting/15699/will-fis-be-ready-by-march-14-2019-for-psd2-open-banking)“many will achieve this deadline with so few companies currently in the market offering solutions.”
+Many have questioned the preparedness of financial institutions,asking whether“many will achieve this deadline with so few companies currently in the market offering solutions.”

 Alongside the difficulty of implementing open banking, for small businesses, sourcing the right talent to build a secure open banking infrastructure can be difficult.
 This is only intensified by the current skills shortage in the IT and technology industry in the UK.
 And, when new and innovative technology like open banking is introduced, there are even less people who are well-equipped or experienced to create and manage the implementation process.

-Open banking “[creates the opportunity to develop an entirely new market for financial products](https://www.finextra.com/blogposting/16461/open-banking-an-opportunity-to-develop-an-entirely-new-market-for-financial-products)”, and this new market needs experts to build it.
+Open banking “creates the opportunity to develop an entirely new market for financial products”, and this new market needs experts to build it.
 With the speed that the open banking market is growing, it’s important for organisations to have teams with the right expertise and knowledge, or they risk a failed project and regulatory non-compliance.

 **What’s next?**